kevin-salamon/Employee-Tracker/README.md

 # Employee-Tracker
-An application using Node.js and SQL to track and manage department and employees in a hypothetical company
+An application using Node.js and SQL to track and manage departments and employees in a hypothetical company.